StoneyRebel/vip-sentinel/README.md

 - **Issues**: Report bugs or request features via GitHub Issues
 - **Documentation**: Check this README for setup and usage instructions

-Your VIP Manager is now ready for deployment! 🎉
+Your VIP Sentinel is now ready for deployment! 🎉
 # vip-sentinel